microsoft/LightGBM/docs/Parameters.rst

 The initial score file corresponds with data file line by line, and has per score per line.

 And if the name of data file is ``train.txt``, the initial score file should be named as ``train.txt.init`` and in the same folder as the data file.
-In this case LightGBM will auto load initial score file if it exists.
+In this case, LightGBM will auto load initial score file if it exists.

 Otherwise, you should specify the path to the custom named file with initial scores by the ``initscore_filename`` `parameter <#initscore_filename>`__.